-The University of Portland ("University") is committed to reasonably accommodating individuals with disabilities in compliance with all applicable federal and state laws, as set out in more detail in the University's Policy on Disability and Accessibility.
+The University of Portland ("University") is committed to reasonably accommodating (see Appendix B for note) individuals with disabilities in compliance with all applicable federal and state laws, as set out in more detail in the University's Policy on Disability and Accessibility.

 Accordingly, persons with disabilities who require the assistance of a service animal are permitted to be accompanied by a service animal in University facilities.
 At the same time, the University has an obligation to be attentive to the health and safety of other individuals within the University campus community.
-The following policy is designed to provide guidance to: (1) University employees in meeting these dual obligations; and (2) individuals who utilize assistance animals.
+The following procedures are designed to provide guidance to: (1) University staff in meeting these dual obligations; and (2) individuals who utilize service animals.